DALTX Real EstateDALTX Real EstateDALTX Real Estate

 Tom O’Connell was the district attorney prosecuting Candy Montgomery.

-O’Connell stayed in public service long after the verdict.
-He continued as Collin County District Attorney for more than twenty years before joining the U.S. Attorney’s Office in Las Vegas, where he oversaw major narcotics and violent crime cases.
-Later, in private practice, he often reflected on the Montgomery trial as one of his greatest professional tests, a case that forced prosecutors to reckon with how juries interpret fear, trauma, and violence inside domestic walls.
+He didn’t let the high-profile loss derail him.
+O’Connell served as the Collin County DA for over twenty years before moving to the U.S. Attorney’s Office in Las Vegas, where he oversaw major narcotics and violent crime cases.
+Even later in private practice, he looked back at the Montgomery trial as the ultimate test of his career, a defining case that forced prosecutors to reckon with how juries interpret fear, trauma, and psychological evidence.

 Previous Page1234567891011121314Next Page